-Also referred to as health information technicians, these skilled workers manage health databases to ensure they're up to date and accurate.
-These workers also maintain patients' medical records.
+Also referred to as health information technicians, these professionals manage health databases to ensure they are current and accurate.
+These technicians also maintain patients' medical records.
 Most positions require knowledge of medical data software.

-More technical than medical, an information clerk ensures all information, including bills and medical claims, are in order.
+An information clerk ensures information, including bills and medical claims, is in order.
 These workers must also understand services offered by medical institutions and communicate them to patients.
 Information clerks can also work outside the medical field.

 Bachelor's Degree in Health Informatics

-Also known as healthcare executives, health services managers are in charge of planning and coordinating health services.
-The size and scope of this position can range from a specific practice to an entire facility.
-A bachelor's degree will prepare you for the leadership qualities required to succeed.
+Also known as healthcare executives, health services managers take charge of planning and coordinating health services.
+The size and scope of this position can vary from a specific practice to an entire facility.

-Also known as IT managers, this position includes installing new computer systems, keeping operating costs low, orchestrating IT, and finding new ways to improve existing computer systems.
-To obtain this position, students may want to specialize their degree with an emphasis or minor in computers.
+Also known as IT managers, these professionals install new computer systems, keep operating costs low, orchestrate IT functions, and find new ways to improve current computer systems.

 Master's Degree in Health Informatics